zhouhao27/ImageCropResizer/CropResizeDemo/README.md

 ## Issues
 Issues have been disabled on this repo, if you do find an issue or have a question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
 Or else if there is truly an error, follow our guidelines for [submitting an issue](http://ionicframework.com/submit-issue/) to the main Ionic repository.

+### Notice

+Need to rebuild the platform folder when something changed in the plugin